invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/framework/xsd-validator.md

 <details>
 <summary>**Related Bicep parameters**</summary>

 The following Bicep parameters control the inner workings of the **XSD Validator** component.
-See the [deployment of the Invictus Framework](./installation/framework-releasepipeline.mdx) to learn more.
+See the [release pipeline step of the deployment of the Invictus Framework](./installation/index.mdx) to learn more.

 | Bicep parameter | Default | Description |
 | --------------- | ------- | ----------- |